CagedEther/Nustory/index.md

 ---
 title: Nustory Project
-subtitle: Exploring AI for sustainability and business
+subtitle: Exploring AI for marketing
 layout: page
 show_sidebar: false
 ---

 # The Nustory Innovation Lab

-Welcome to the Nustory Innovation Lab, where you can explore strategies for infusing AI into building sustainable businesses.
+Welcome to the Nustory Innovation Lab, where you can explore strategies for infusing AI into marketing.
 The lab is built on principles of Open Innovation and is a collaboration between business and academia with the goal of advancing the field and building skills.

 Nustory runs academic projects which pair business students with startups or non-profits over semester-long engagements with hands-on learning.
 See this [case study with University of Miami](Case_Study_Miami_BFI.md) for an example of a project in action.

-## Why infuse AI into sustainability marketing
+## Why infuse AI into marketing

 [AI for Marketing](AI_for_Marketing.md) - Background on the value of adding AI to marketing, across strategy, execution, operations, and analysis.